Double Exposure: Is Living on a Corner for You – or Not?

 Corner lots typically offer more property and better views, and with this extra space comes the potential for some beautiful corner house designs.
 Typically, corner lot house plans come with side entry garages.
 This means the front of the house isn’t obscured by a large front-entry garage door but instead presents a face to the street that looks like a natural extension of the house.
 You might even design a second-floor balcony overlooking the front of the house, like the house below.
 These home designs wouldn’t make sense on a regular lot, but on a corner lot, they shine.

-This 3-bedroom, 2-bath Country style home (top) presents a stylishly beautiful facade that appears to be all house.
-But the right front side, as you can see in the floor plan (bottom), is actually the garage.
-The side-loading garage allows – but doesn't require – the house to be built on a corner lot, with visitors entering the front side entrance ot the home and cars entering and exiting off to the side, or intersecting street of the corner lot (House Plan #142-1191).
+Top: This 3-bedroom, 2-bath Country style home presents a stylishly beautiful facade that appears to be all house.
+Bottom: But the right front side, as you can see in the floor plan, is actually the garage.
+The side-loading garage allows – but doesn't require – the house to be built on a corner lot, with visitors entering the front side entrance ot the home and cars entering and exiting off to the side, or intersecting street of the corner lot (Plan #142-1191).

 If a house plan with a side entry garage isn’t for you, there are beautiful homes that feature courtyard entry garages, roundabout driveways, and angle-facing doors.
 Because of the design possibilities on a corner lot – with the house footprint often taking on an L-shape – the house might feature a master suite on the second floor overlooking the yard without having to take up too much of the property.
 Another excellent corner home design is the luxury Mediterranean style home below, with front-facing garages and roundabout driveway that can exit the property at the right on a corner lot.

-This 4-bedroom, 4.5-bath luxury Mediterranean style home with front-facing 3-car garage has a roundabout driveway that can exit off to the right on a corner lot or exit to the front on a conventional lot (House Plan #175-1090).
-Another excellent – and versatile – corner home design is this 5-bedroom, 5-bath, 3-half-bath luxury Country style home (bottom), with front-facing and side-entry garages and rooms above each garage (House Plan 161-1054).
+Top: This 4-bedroom, 4.5-bath luxury Mediterranean style home with front-facing 3-car garage has a roundabout driveway that can exit off to the right on a corner lot or exit to the front on a conventional lot (Plan #175-1090).
+Bottom: Another excellent – and versatile – corner home design is this 5-bedroom, 5-bath, 3-half-bath luxury Country style home (bottom), with front-facing and side-entry garages and rooms above each garage (Plan 161-1054).

 More Yard, More Creativity

-The owners of this corner-lot property take advantage of the opportunity afforded by intersecting sidewalks to create an attactive planting with shrubs, mulch, and lighting in the landscape.
-The corner landscaping also provides night safety to pedestrians in the semi-rural community that has no streetlights with the inclusion of the lighting (courtesy of Raindrop Global Home Design).
+For example: The owners of a corner-lot property might take advantage of the opportunity afforded by intersecting sidewalks to create an attractive planting with shrubs, mulch, and lighting in the landscape in the intersection corner of the lot.
+The corner landscaping may also provide night safety to pedestrians in a semi-rural community that has no streetlights with the inclusion of lighting in the landscaping.

 Room with a View